a-nom-ali/comfyui-gmail-api/README.md

 ## 🎯 Contribution: ComfyUI Mimic Node Suit

-🔑 **Priority**:
-Gold

-👥 **Department**:
-Consulting Services

 👫 **Who is this for?**:
 Customer-facing departments

 🛠️ **What will we do?**:
-Develop a system that enables automated natural conversational email processes through AI Agents
+Develop a system that enables automated natural conversational processes through AI Agents

 💡 **Why are we doing this?**:
 To remove tedious tasks, save time and money, improve quality of